ebzzry/ebzzry.github.io/src/en/lisp-projects.md

 ones that are already out there.
 I don’t like them not because the suck.
 I don’t like them because they don’t fit my needs.
-I have my own way of structuring my files and directories, and modifying those existing tools to fit my needs would essentially mean rolling out with my own tool.
+I have my own way of structuring my files and directories, and modifying those existing tools to fit my needs would essentially mean rolling out with my own tool, eventually.

 Another reason why I want to roll my own is ability to specify the components that I need for the projects that we do.
 My engineering team has specific needs